AngelBou/MarvelChars/README.md

 ### UI Testing
 - Using native testing.
-- App configuration through environment variables
-- Each test can choose to run again real server (development server or production server) or against a mocked json response
-- Each test can Mock network errors from services or fake json responses (some json files included)
-- Each test can choose the initial scene (one of the two).
-In a future development it can be used to test serveral use cases (flows) that require a different start scene.

-#### Note for UI Testing
-I included a folder that will make as the server to call for characters.
-Limited to 14 in order to test UI Testing with a test server.
+- NOTE: The test in MarvelCharsUITestsNoServer fails when test server is up and success is server is down, or return an error

+In the project there is a folder for using as a test server.
+To run this test server there is an easy way of doing it:

-An easy way of testing this is running in a terminal, in marvelServerMock folder this command.
-This will run a very small http server.
-As python 2.7 is included in MacOs, no need to install anything.
+In a terminal of MacOS, in marvelServerMock folder use the following command (This will run a very small http server and as python 2.7 is included in MacOs, there is no need to install anything)

 $ python -m SimpleHTTPServer

 ### Notes
-- No frameworks needed.
+- No frameworks.
 - Not all tests are implemented.
-I have choosen the unit and ui tests that show how to cover all different cases
+I have choosen some unit and ui tests to cover different cases

 ### Project Structure
 ```
 .
++-- README.md
 +-- swiftlint.yml
 +-- MarvelChars
 |   ...